-Andrew was appointed as the Chief Executive of the Department of Infrastructure, Planning and Logistics in September 2016, and continues as the Chief Executive of the Darwin Waterfront Corporation.
+Andrew was appointed as the Chief Executive of the Department of Infrastructure, Planning and Logistics in September 2016.

-With more than 18 years' experience in the Northern Territory Public Sector, Andrew has previously held positions as the Chief Executive of the Department of Transport and as Deputy Chief Executive and Executive Director in the Department of Housing.
+With more than 19 years' experience in the Northern Territory Public Sector, Andrew has previously held positions as the Chief Executive of the Department of Transport and as Deputy Chief Executive and Executive Director in the Department of Housing.